 Do you have a favorite pin on Pinterest that you look at it and think I love love love it?
 I do and the March Pinterest Challenge Blog Hop hosted by My Pinterventures is the perfect time to create it.
 The purpose of this Pinterest Challenge is to motivate all the participants of this hop (and you too) to not just pin, but to make it happen!
-It was the perfect time and opportunity to make the pin I’ve been dreaming about.
+It was the perfect time and opportunity to make the DIY Easter Egg Wreath I’ve been dreaming about.
 Every spring I look at this Easter Egg Wreath from A Pumpkin and A Princess .
 It’s gorgeous!

 To join next month’s #pinterestchallenge, click here to sign-up ⇒ April Pinterest Challenge